-At the time of this publication, the latest stable PHP version was 5.6, which includes several performance optimizations over PHP 5.5.
+At the time of this publication, the latest stable PHP version was 7.2, which includes several performance optimizations over PHP 7.0 and PHP 5.6.
 As such, we recommend that you use PHP 7.2 whenever possible, though Shopware currenty still supports PHP 5.6.
 That support will be dropped when the official maintenance for PHP 5.6 ends.

 Shopware's PHP code (and all PHP code) needs to be transformed from the format you see and understand into machine code your computer can actually execute.
 This process is complicated, and you don't need to know how it's done, but it is important to understand that it's executed on every incoming request to your server, meaning it can have a significant performance impact.

 An Opcode cache can be used during this code transformation process, caching the resulting machine code so it's reused across multiple requests.
 Skipping that transformation process will, naturally, result in better performance in all requests after the first one.

 One of the main changes in PHP 5.5 was the addition of Zend Optimiser+ opcode cache, now known as OPcache extension.
 This means that the opcode cache is installed and enabled by default (on most systems), speeding up your shop.
 Shopware will automatically clear this cache when needed, in some situations (i.e. when a new plugin is installed).
 Please keep in mind that, in some situations and depending on your system configuration, you might need to manually clear this cache.
 Refer to OPcache extension documentation for more information.